seqscope/cartloader/docs/index.md

 ## Cartloader: A Scalable Spatial Transcriptomics Pipeline

 This document introduces `cartloader`, which is the core engine of our ecosystem.
 It provides a modular, reproducible tool to harmonize, integrate, analyze, and visualize raw high-resolution ST data across platforms.
-The detailed descriptions of its workflow, required inputs, generated outputs, and illustrative examples are provided in the sections of [Step-by-Step](./step_by_step/intro.md) and [Examples]().
+Usage examples are provided in the [Get Started](./showcase/intro.md).
+Detailed descriptions of its workflow, inputs, outputs, and parameters are provided in the [Reference Pages](./step_by_step/sge_harmonization.md).

-### Key Features
+**Key Features**

 - **Cross-Platform Harmonization**: Converts raw spatial gene expression (SGE) data from diverse ST platforms into a unified format, enabling consistent downstream processing.
 - **Spatial Factor Inference**: Applies [FICTURE](https://www.nature.com/articles/s41592-024-02415-2) to infer spatial factors directly from pixel-level data, capturing biological patterns without requiring cell segmentation.